minirust/minirust/mem/interface.md

     /// and `Self::AbstractByte` as notation for `AbstractByte<Self::Provenance>`.
     type Pointer = Pointer<Self::Provenance>;
     type AbstractByte = AbstractByte<Self::Provenance>;

-    /// The provenance of an "invalid" pointer that cannot be used for (non-ZST)
-    /// memory accesses.
-    const INVALID_PROVENANCE: Provenance;

     /// Create a new allocation.
     /// The initial contents of the allocation are `AbstractByte::Uninit`.